z1r00/IOT_Vul/dlink/dir816/readme.md

 print(info)
 ```

-Of course, you can write a python script for verification, just replace the above tokenid
+Of course, you can write a python script for verification, just replace the above tokenid and password

 Finally, you can write exp to achieve the effect of stable access to the root shell